 During your free case evaluation, you and your Advocate will sit down and calculate your pedestrian accident claim by determining both the economic and non-economic damages you have suffered.
 Economic damages are calculated by including expenses like medical bills, lost wages, and any other cost you suffered from your pedestrian accident.
 Virtually any expense that can be tabulated is considered to be economic damages.
 Non-economic damages are far more problematic to tabulate since they include more abstract expenses such as pain and suffering, the age of the victim, visible scars, impact on lifestyle, potential disability, and such other considerations.

 With an Advocate standing for your best interests, we’ll assemble each of these considerations in order to build an airtight pedestrian accident claim.
-Our attorneys have successfully settled thousands of pedestrian accident cases over the years and will include each and every expense in your demand letter that you incurred from your pedestrian accident.
-When you hire an Advocate as your personal injury attorney, you won’t have to worry about a missing medical bill or an overlookd, yet relevant expense.
+Our pedestrian accident lawyers have successfully settled thousands of pedestrian accident cases over the years and will include each and every expense in your demand letter that you incurred from your pedestrian accident.
+When you hire an Advocate as your pedestrian accident attorney, you won’t have to worry about a missing medical bill or an overlooked, yet relevant expense.
 Trust us.
 The Advocates take pride in being the very definition of thorough.

 Pedestrian Accident Laws and Injuries